 The 3rd Armored Division (less CCA & CCB)

-On Dec 18, the XVIII Corps (Airborne) was given a sector of American Ardenne front.
-One of the divisions assigned to this corps was the 3rd Armored Division, then in an assembly area in the vicinity of Stolberg, Germany.
+On December 18, the XVIII Corps (Airborne) was given a sector of American Ardennes front.
+One of the divisions assigned to this corps was the 3-AD, then in an assembly area in the vicinity of Stolberg, Germany.
 As we have seen, the division was sent into action quickly after the German offensivre became obvious, but was committed in a piecemeal fashion by losing its two combat commands which were, sent on widely separated missions under two different corps.
-After having been assigned to the XVIII Corps, the division was ordered to Hotton (BE), where it was to be prepared to attack either east, southeast or south.
+After having been assigned to the XVIII Corps, the division was ordered to Hotton, where it was to be prepared to attack either east, southeast or south.
 This, directive, in itself tells much of the uncertainty and confusion that was rampant at the time.

 There were the tanks and tank-destroyers, the pin-point accuracy of division artillery, and the non-conforming, but highly successful blasting of pillboxes by direct 155-MM gunfire.
 These different branches of service, all working together as one vast team, took their losses and bored in to complete the job.